marcosh/fundic/README.md

 the provided factory.

 An easy mechanism to allow this possibility is to use the decorator pattern.
-This means that we wrap our factory with with another factory which receives the first factory as a constructor argument.
+This means that we wrap our factory with another factory which receives the first factory as a constructor argument.
 In functional terms, suppose we have a factory `f` for a specific `foo` key (i.e. `f : (ContainerInterface, string) -> foo`); what we do is passing the whole `f` to `g` where `g(f) : (ContainerInterface, string) -> foo`.